NKT-FRLV/NKT-FRLV/README.md

 - Passionate about **React**, **TypeScript**, and clean architecture principles
 - Experienced in **state management**, **testing**, and **micro-frontend architecture**
 - Dedicated to delivering **robust UI** and **smooth user experience**

+⚙️ AI & Automation

+Building AI-driven features and intelligent developer tools — from conversational agents to adaptive UX systems that extend user interaction and automation capabilities.

 ---